dnelson86/arepo/documentation/source/config-options.md

 **OUTPUT_CSND**

 Output of sound speed.
 This field is only used for tree-based timesteps!
-Calculate from hydro quantities in postprocessing if required for science applications.
+Calculate from hydro quantities in post-processing if required for science applications.

 -----